 - 1. Read the rules. - 2.
 Receive practical training from their instructor. - 3.
-Students must take and pass with a score of 90% or better, an online test for the appropriate judging certification level.(visit http://www.atatesting.com for the online exam) - 4.
+Students must take and pass with a score of 90% or better, an online test for the appropriate judging certification level. - 4.
 Have your instructor's signature verifying that the students have the curriculum knowledge required for that judging level. - 5.
 Attend and participate in a judging clinic which emphasises the practical application of the rules and is taught by an RTTL or the person designated to fill that role.
 Please, bring a copy of the result sheet from the online test with your instructor's signature which verifies your curriculum knowledge.